US Arms and Mexico

 The US gun manufacturers also claimed immunity under the Protection of Lawful Commerce in Arms Act (PLCAA), which shields firearms manufacturers and dealers from any “qualified civil liability action” that seeks damages or relief “resulting from the criminal or unlawful misuse of a qualified product by the person or a third party.”
 The court granted the motion to dismiss in September 2022, largely on the basis of PLCAA, as it deemed this Act a “jurisdiction-stripping statute” which covered all civil actions or proceedings brought by any person against a manufacturer or seller of a firearm.
 Therefore, it did not matter that the relevant facts to the case took place extraterritorially in Mexico’s jurisdiction.
 In January 2023, the defendants of the Arizona case similarly filed for a motion to dismiss under the PLCAA.

 In March 2023, Mexico filed an appeal with the US Court of Appeals for the First Circuit arguing that the court should not have applied PLCAA extraterritorially to facts and injuries occurring abroad.
 It argued that there is no indication that PLCAA prohibits claims based on foreign law for damages occurring abroad.
+In January 2024, the Court of Appeals issued a favourable ruling for the Government of Mexico, resolving that it had the right to pursue its lawsuit against the gun industry, to hold them liable for facilitating gun violence, reversing the previous court ruling that deemed the PLCAA prohibited the suit from going forward.

 Read here for more detail on the motion to dismiss and here for more detail on Mexico’s appeal.